 When is the Best Time to Visit Europe?

-Though Europe can be pretty varied later in the year, January for most of Europe is cold.
+Though Europe can be pretty varied later in the year, January is cold for most of it.
 Mediterranean destinations, like Naples, Marseille, and Lisbon, may see temperatures that hit the mid-teens, with lows of 8°C. Western Europe hovers around 3°C, frequently dropping below freezing.

 The further north you go, the colder it gets.
-Russia can get to -20°C. Another thing to note is the short days.
-In the Arctic Circle, the sun will never rise, people!
-However, that means a great time to see the Northern Lights in places like Northern Norway, Finland, Sweden, and Iceland.
+Northern Finland and Russia regularly see temperatures of -20°C. Another thing to note is the short days.
+In the Arctic Circle, the sun will never rise!
+However, it’s a great time to see the Northern Lights in places like Northern Norway, Finland, Sweden, and Iceland.

-Still firmly in the clutches of winter in Europe, temperatures in Western Europe in February are 5°C on average.
-It can snow almost anywhere this time of year – even in Rome.
+February is still very much winter in Europe; truthfully, it’s not the best time for a visit unless that’s what you’re after.
+Popular destinations include Norway, Finland, and the Alps, all winter playgrounds.
+Still, in the clutches of winter, Western Europe’s average February temperatures are 5°C. It can snow almost anywhere this time of year—even in Rome.
 It’s not the best time to visit Europe for the weather, but crowds are low.
 We’d recommend heading inside to one of Europe’s many cultural sights, like museums and galleries.

 The snow starts to melt in March.
 There can be freak snow in the Alps, but usually, it’s not a thing.
 Officially, late March means spring; the days are sunnier, and the landscape is starting to wake up from the winter.
 Places like Germany and the UK hit averages of around 10-11°C.

 The South of France, southern Italy, Greece, and other countries in the Med average in the mid-teens.
 Eastern Europe, Russia, and Scandinavia are still freezing, with temperatures often below zero and short days.
-It’s a great time to visit Europe if you want to avoid the crowds.
+It’s a great time to visit Europe and avoid the crowds.

 This is Easter time for much of Europe (meaning religious festivals).
-Blossoms are in full bloom.
-Farms and rural areas are full of activity.
-It is spring in much of Europe by April.
+Blossoms are in full bloom, and farms and rural areas are full of activity.
+By April, it is spring in much of Europe.
 That’s shown in the temperatures, too.
 Even colder countries like Finland, Russia, and the Baltic countries see averages of 10°C.

 It’s a beautiful month across Europe.
 Even the usually frozen northern European countries and Russia are beginning to thaw.
 Moscow is positively warm, with highs of 18°C. It’s refreshing, pleasant weather across the board, with nothing too hot yet, and tourism is still low, making it the best time to visit Europe.